domainlee/Tom-Peters/README.md

 <h2>Overview</h2>
 <p>
- <strong>Tom Peters</strong> - Is a template designed with a minimalist style.
+ <strong>Tamal</strong> - Is a template designed with a minimalist style.
 It’s a modern, creative, clean, professional, attractive personal template.
 </p>
 <p>
  Template is developed on bootstrap 5.1.3, using webpack, scss optimized compress library.